 Oregon Yearling Wolf Killed By Wildlife Services 2009

-By guest poster Katie, an Oregon resident and wolf advocate.
+Guest Post by Katie, Oregon resident and wolf advocate.

 June 21, 2010

 The Oregon Wolf Management Plan is currently under a 5-year review and the Oregon Department of Fish and Wildlife is accepting comments from the public until June 30th.
 However, before I tell you about the plan and its obstacles, here is a brief history of the Oregon wolves.

 In Oregon, the last gray wolf was eradicated from the state by the 1940s.
 It was almost 60 years before another one was seen.
 The first wolf to migrate to the state in 1999 was recaptured and sent back to Idaho.
 In 2000, two more gray wolves made the journey, but sadly they were both killed; one by a car and one by bullet.
 The fact that wolves were returning was undeniable, so the state decided they needed a plan.
 The ODFW sat down with wolf advocates and livestock owners to decide what should be done.
 Though the livestock owners may have gotten more say in the plan, wolf advocates seemed glad to simply be getting wolves back in the state.
 The result was a wolf management plan that everyone agreed on.
 Oregon became one of the first states to willingly open the doors for gray wolves to return.